-Hisaya Morishige was born May 4, 1913 in Osaka, Honshu, Japan.
-He graduated from Kitano Middle School, and went on to attend Waseda University; while at the university, he was a performer in the theater.
-Morishige graduated from college during World War II; after graduation, he landed a job as an announcer for the NHK.
-He went on to become a famous actor during the 1950s.
+Hisaya Morishige was born on May 4, 1913 in Osaka, Honshu, Japan.
+He graduated from Kitano Middle School, and went on to attend Waseda University.
+While at the university, he was a performer in the theater.
+Morishige graduated from college during World War II.
+After graduation, he landed a job as an announcer for the NHK.
+He went on to become a famous actor during the 1950’s.
 Morishige started out as a comedian, but moved into more serious roles.

 Over the years, Morishige appeared in many films, television dramas, variety shows, and radio programs.
 His earliest acting appearance is in the 1947 Japanese film, Joyu.
 His comedy appearances included Company President and Station Front.
 In 1975, he was the first guest on the now long-running television talk show Tetsuko’s Room.
 One of his famous film roles is in the 1956 Japanese live-action film, Romantic Daughters.
 His most recent acting credit is in the 2004 Japanese film, Shinibana.
 In Japan, Morishige is considered to be one of Japan’s most famous postwar performers.

 Morishige began his career in anime voice acting by providing all the male voices for the 1958 film, Hakujaden.
 Hakujaden has the distinction of not only being Japan’s first full-length color animated film, but it is also the film that inspired Hayao Miyazaki to become an animator.
 Morishige would later go on to provide the voices for Okkotonushi (the Boar God) in Princess Mononoke in 1997 and Professor Kami Torino in Doraemon: Nobita’s Winged Heroes in 2001.
 He also provided the voices in the Japanese dub versions of two English animated films: When the Wind Blows in 1987 and Hercules in 1997.